-In a world that’s ever changing, even in the craft industry, things change quickly.
+In a world that’s ever-changing, even in the craft industry, things change quickly.
 I can remember when the Rotary Cutter first produced by Olfa in 1979 changed the way I was going to sew forever.
 I absolutely love my rotary cutter.
 I first learned about rotary cutters in 1987 when I started working at a fabric shop in Salt Lake City, Utah.
 I can’t even tell you how it changed my world.
 Back then, I wasn’t into quilting yet, that would come in 1988.
 For me, I used my rotary cutter for cutting out clothing.
 I bought some weights, the giant mat, and I was off to the races on how quickly I could put out new clothing.
 It was totally amazing.
 I still own that same rotary cutter today.
 When we moved to Cumberland, Maryland in late 1987, I took my first quilting class thinking I could make some friends.
 Imagine their surprise when I cut out my quilt with that same rotary cutter and that teacher was still teaching how to use templates.
 Strip piecing to my knowledge was non-existent as a technique then.
 Can you imagine??

 So, last year, when I got back into quilting, I discovered the wonderful world of the new cutters.
 I was really taken aback tho by the pricing of them.
 They are not inexpensive, and you really do need to do your research with them.
-I took the time to do my research and I knew right off the bat I didn’t want a machine that I would still have to use templates for.
+I took the time to do my research and I knew right off the bat I didn’t want a machine that I would still have to use templates or dies for.
 That just doesn’t make sense to me to have to buy templates when I can rotary cut whatever I need.
-So buying what is known as dies to me is just not going to happen, while I know many of you own those types of machines, for me it’s just not the direction I personally wanted to go.
+So buying what is known as dies to me is just not going to happen, while I know many of you own those types of machines, for me, it’s just not the direction I personally wanted to go.

 I guess I am slow, I’ve been working on writing this lesson for months, just trying to take in everything I’ve learned about cutters and how they work since that time even from when I bought the Cameo.